LappleApple/awesome-leading-and-managing/Culture.md

 - [Collaboration at Scale](https://medium.com/@ran_than/collaboration-at-scale-b27f17b4614a) - by Ranganathan Balashanmugam.
 Takeaway: "Collaboration becomes difficult with organizational growth.
 So, hierarchy may not be easily eliminated as the organization grows but can be implemented well — by respecting diversity and better ways of adopting and implementing authority and decision making.
 Choose a model that is not coming in the way of collaboration and works in the context of the organization."

-- [Company Culture is Shaped at the Top, and Forms at the Bottom](https://www.coderhood.com/on-company-culture/) - by Lorenzo Pasqualis.
+- [Company Culture Is Shaped at the Top, and Forms at the Bottom](https://www.coderhood.com/on-company-culture/) - by Lorenzo Pasqualis.
 Takeaway: "A company culture is an overall personality that results from the interactions between its people, and the environment in which employees work.
 It includes elements such as mission, values, environment, ethics, expectations, mood, goals, politics, morals, rules and policies."

 - [The Company Isn’t a Family](https://m.signalvnoise.com/the-company-isnt-a-family-d24f26c3f3fe) - by David Heinemeier Hansson.
 Takeaway: "Whenever executives talk about how their company is really like a big ol’ family, beware.
 They’re usually not referring to how the company is going to protect you no matter what or love you unconditionally.
 You know, like healthy families would.
 The motive is rather more likely to be a unidirectional form of sacrifice: Yours."